Item has been added

 Acacia for Gut Barrier Support

 Acacia fiber helps support and strengthen this important barrier in several ways.
-It promotes the production of butyrate, which feeds the cells lining your gut wall.
+It promotes the production of butyrate, which feeds the cells lining your gut wall and serves as their primary energy source.[11]
+Colonocytes (the cells lining the colon) derive up to 70% of their energy from butyrate, making SCFA production absolutely critical for maintaining barrier integrity.
 It also stimulates the production of mucin, which is part of the protective mucus layer that lines your digestive tract.
 Acacia also helps balance inflammation in the gut, which is essential for maintaining a healthy gut lining.

 The Synergistic Effect: Acacia + Probiotics